Slape & Howard

 Workers’ compensation attorneys often see clients who are experiencing repetitive trauma.
 These are problems that have gotten worse over time while performing the same movements over and over again at work.

-At Slape & Howard, we can refer you to doctors who are knowledgeable about the KWCA, so that the diagnostic report about your cumulative injury proves acceptable.
+At Slape & Howard, we undertsand how and why these types of claims can be denied.
+We can advise you how to report your claims and refer you to doctors who are knowledgeable about the KWCA, so that the diagnostic report about your cumulative injury proves acceptable.
 Our office is conveniently located in Wichita, but we gladly serve clients remotely throughout the state.

 Appealing Your Case After a Denial or Dismissal

-Slape & Howard can represent you at depositions and appeals hearings.
-Our years of experience with these matters allows us to be strong advocates for our clients.
+Slape & Howard can represent you at depositions, hearings and through any appeals.
+Our years of experience with these matters allow us to be strong advocates for our clients.
 Your case is important to us, and we will work diligently toward a successful outcome.

 Contact a Workers' Compensation Lawyer in Wichita, Kansas